SheryllGDS/message-patterns/confirmation/confirm-application-sms.md

-# Confirm an application text message
+# Confirm an application text message template

 This wording is given as an example.
 It is not being used by any government department or agency.